 Spherical Volume = 4/3 × π × (0.25)³ = 0.0654 ft³

 A cone narrows smoothly from a circular base to a single point known as the apex.
 Only right circular cones—those with height h perpendicular to the base—are considered here.
-The formula for volume of a cone calculator used is:
+The formula for volume of a cone estimator used is:

 Cone Volume Formula = 1/3 π r² h